Randy Arozarena Player Props: Rays vs. Tigers

 Randy Arozarena At The Plate

-- Among the qualifying batters in MLB action, he ranks 77th in batting average, 29th in on-base percentage, and 73rd in slugging.
+- Among the qualifying hitters in MLB, he ranks 81st in batting average, 27th in on-base percentage, and 79th in slugging.

-- Arozarena has driven home a run in 37 games this year (34.9%), including more than one RBI in 13.2% of his games and producing three or more of his team's runs on eight occasions..
+- Arozarena has an RBI in 37 of 107 games this year, with multiple RBI in 14 of them.
+He has also driven in three or more of his team's runs in eight contests.

+- He has scored in 47.7% of his games this year, with more than one run scored in 11.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.